Setting the Local Table

 Made in Philly

-Local ceramicist and teacher Heather Ossandan often trades her work with other artists to fill out her home collection of handmade and vintage objects.
+Local ceramicist and teacher Heather Ossandon often trades her work with other artists to fill out her home collection of handmade and vintage objects.
 “They really are little storytellers,” she says.
 “They carry with them a narrative, not only about where the material is from but also about the maker.”

-“These pieces are inspired by the brick around the city,” Ossandan says.
+“These pieces are inspired by the brick around the city,” Ossandon says.
 “There’s such a history to it—I wanted to take the simplest aspects of that and make it a design.”
 She uses red brick clay, wax resist and light glazes to play off the architectural patterns in the exposed brick that’s visible in dilapidated buildings (or that acts as accent walls in some apartments).
 “I build patterns that are focused on negative space, so the raw clay comes through,” she says.
 One design features a leaved stem reminiscent of ivy climbing up a facade in Old City.

 There’s a Japanese concept often applied to ceramics, wabi-sabi, which describes the beauty in imperfection.
 A slight irregular bulge in a glass makes it interesting; a chip in porcelain reminds us of the many bowls of soup it’s held; a spiral divot in the bottom of the mug shows the finger that once pressed clay to a wheel.